How much does Medical Marijuana cost?

 It’s no secret that the prices of marijuana vary due to a number of factors.
 These include the quality of the product, the quantity needed, the location where the product is sold, and local competition.

-Product Quality: The price of marijuana is dependent on its quality; the particular strain, its potency, whether it’s produced organically or non-organically, and the seller.
-Prices also vary between the states where it’s legalized.
+The price of marijuana is dependent on its quality; the particular strain, its potency, whether it’s produced organically or non-organically, and the seller.
+Prices also vary between the states where it’s legalized6.
 A lower grade of marijuana is also less expensive than a higher grade based on its effectiveness.

 Prices for medical marijuana vary widely depending on its form, and there are a number of forms to choose from depending on the method of administration.
 For a variety of medical conditions, medical marijuana is available in seed, concentrated and edible form, liquid, oil or wax form, tinctures, patches, and more.

-Edible Marijuana: For patients who have an aversion to smoking, cannabis strains can be mixed with foods like ice cream, pizza, and burritos, as well as traditional brownies, cookies and baked goods.
-The costs for edible marijuana products are usually determined based on the prescribed dosage and can range from $2 to $5.
+For patients who have an aversion to smoking, cannabis strains can be mixed with foods like ice cream, pizza, and burritos, as well as traditional brownies, cookies and baked goods.
+The costs for edible marijuana products are usually determined based on the prescribed dosage and can range from $2 to $512 13.

-Marijuana Tinctures: This form is made up of concentrated liquid medical marijuana, and is also preferred by patients who wish not to smoke.
+This form is made up of concentrated liquid medical marijuana, and is also preferred by patients who wish not to smoke.
 In this form, cannabis can be added to cooking or mixed in alcoholic drinks.
-Sold in one-ounce bottles with droppers, a single bottle will cost between $15 and $50 based on the potency.
+Sold in one-ounce bottles with droppers, a single bottle will cost between $15 and $50 based on the potency14 15.

 Other Cost Factors